The past few years have been transformative ones in the world of corporate learning.

 6. Staying within the budget

 Let’s be honest – traditional training can be expensive: creating training content, materials, instructors, and travel all cost money, not to mention the time off work.
-A great way to help address L&D budget challenges is to adopt a powerful LMS that allows you to do more with less, delivering training virtually and effectively, with less time required.
+A great way to help address L&D team budget challenges is to adopt a powerful LMS that allows you to do more with less, delivering training virtually and effectively, with less time required.

 With an online learning environment, virtually all of the costs associated with face-to-face training can be eliminated, as learners can access their courses wherever and whenever they want.
 All course content can be standardised, easily updated and distributed to all learners, ensuring that training is consistent.